Augmentations, annuli, and Alexander polynomials

-It will be useful below to have a similar description of the whole tangent space to a point in $\mathbb{\tilde V}_K$, instead of just the tangent spaces to the fibers of the projection $\pi$.
-To this end, we define the \emph{full linearized contact homology} $\widehat{KCH}_*^\epsilon(K;\C)$ as the homology of the chain complex obtained by linearizing the contact homology DGA of $K$ also with respect to the coefficients $\lambda$, $\mu$, and $Q$.
-More precisely, this means that the linearized differential of $b_{j}$ is the dual vector in $\C^{3}\oplus\C^{\boldsymbol{a}}$ of the co-vector which generalizes \eqref{diff a}:
+It will be useful below to have a similar description of the whole cotangent space to a point in $\mathbb{\tilde V}_K$, instead of just the cotangent spaces to the fibers of the projection $\pi$.
+To this end, we define the \emph{full linearized contact homology} $\widehat{KCH}_*^\epsilon(K;\C)$ as the homology of the chain complex obtained by linearizing the knot contact homology differential of $K$ also with respect to the coefficients $\lambda$, $\mu$, and $Q$.
+More precisely, and analogously to \eqref{eq:lin diff}, the $\epsilon$-linearized differential of a degree 1 chord $b_{j}$ is the vector